-2.21 Article 1 of the IFR defines its scope, including which card-based payment transactions it covers.
-The IFR does not apply to:

-- cards that can only be used to buy goods/services at the premises of the issuer or within a limited network (for example, store cards) - cards that can only be used to buy a limited range of goods/services (for example, fuel purchasing cards) - The IFR does not apply to ATM cash withdrawal transactions (whether on ATM-only cards or debit/credit cards with this functionality).
+- 2.21 Article 1 of the IFR defines its scope, including which card-based payment transactions it covers.
+The IFR does not apply to: - transactions where the issuer, acquirer or both are located outside the EEA - cards that can only be used to buy goods/services at the premises of the issuer or within a limited network (for example, store cards)4 - cards that can only be used to buy a limited range of goods/services (for example, fuel purchasing cards) - The IFR does not apply to ATM cash withdrawal transactions (whether on ATM-only cards or debit/ credit cards with this functionality).
 The scope of the IFR provisions, read alongside the explanatory recitals, appears to be limited to purchase transactions payments involving the transfer of funds between a payer (the cardholder) and a payee (the merchant).
 The IFR describes card payment schemes in these terms.
 For example, recital 28 defines the two main business models (three-party and four-party schemes) in terms that expressly include the involvement of both a cardholder and a merchant. - 2.23 If a card payment system provides cards that can be used both for purchase transactions and ATM cash withdrawals (whether over the card payment system's own network or that of another payment system operator, such as LINK), the IFR only applies to the purchase transactions.